avishka8/avishka8/README.md

 ## 🚧 Currently Building

 See Through AI — a real-time assistive intelligence system focused on improving how machines understand and describe the visual world for accessibility use cases.

 I’m iterating on it daily, testing different CNN architectures and fine-tuning detection pipelines to improve accuracy without compromising speed.
 The system currently runs at ~25 FPS using YOLO-based models, and I’m actively pushing improvements in stability, latency, and real-world reliability.

-## 🚀 What I Care About

-Building AI systems that are actually useful in real life — not just accurate, but fast, interactive, and reliable enough to run in real-world environments.

-I enjoy working on ideas where AI meets usability, especially in areas like vision systems, language interaction, and intelligent automation.